DimitrisParaskevopoulos/Transfer-learning-feature-extraction/README.md

 ## Key features
 * Deep Learning for computer vision
-* feature extraction for accurate predictions since our dataset is similar to **ImageNet** where the TensorflowHub model was trained
+* feature extraction for accurate predictions since our dataset is similar to **ImageNet** from which the TensorflowHub model was trained
 * tensorboard callback to track ML training results

 ## Code and resources